AndreyProvkov/react-store/README.md

+# Store
+## Store features
+- Adding, removing items to / from the basket;
+- Opening a product card;
+- Calculating the price of items in the basket;
+- Sort by category.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).